LibrariesHacked/librarieshacked.github.io/_posts/2022-06-30-library-fines.md

 There is a decent evidence base to support removing library fines.
 In the UK, Public Libraries News has collated [national and international evidence](https://www.publiclibrariesnews.com/about-public-libraries-news/abolishing-fines) from libraries to show that removing fines does not have a negative impact on return rates.
 International websites such as [End Library Fines](https://endlibraryfines.info/) and [Fine Free Public Libraries of New Zealand](https://finefreeaotearoa.org.nz/) provide further evidence.

 But this should be unnecessary.
 Library fines are a policy that should be informed by data.
-Not the other way round.
 Libraries cannot argue to continue doing something with no affirmative research, just because they don’t think there’s enough research to stop.

 Where the evidence could be better, such as detailed and openly available data and reports, this is in the hands of libraries.
 A library service holds all the necessary data for analysing their fines:

 * Return rates for books fined at different amounts
-* Levels of library fines that go on to cause blocked accounts, and the proportion of users that then leave the service
+* Levels of library fines that go on to cause blocked accounts, and the proportion of users that leave the service permanently
 * The number of lost library users by different levels of deprivation, to show the impact on poorer users

 This is all possible analysis from core library data.
 But no service has released any publicly available open data that would make such analysis possible.
 Who do they imagine is going to conduct the research, without data, to inform them of the effect of their own policies?

 ## Loss of income

 Loss of income was more understandable - removing fines will reduce the income coming into the library.
-It may be more efficient: some services have discovered that they spent as much time collecting and managing fines as the income amounted to, as well as increasing stock levels.
+It may be more efficient: some services have discovered that they previously spent as much time collecting and managing fines as the income amounted to, as well as losing more stock.
 But it would still be an initial loss.

 The difficulty of losing that income needs to be weighed up against the cost of living crisis.
 That income is not from wider local government funds - it is directly from library users that need it for essentials like utilities, clothes, and food.
-Fines aren't in anyone’s household budget, but can be an sudden and unexpected demand, largely caused by simply forgetting to renew a book.
+Fines aren't in anyone’s household budget, but can be an sudden and unexpected demand, largely caused by forgetting to renew a book.

 A fine can quickly escalate to large amounts.
-Why would someone return books to the library if they were going to have to pay £20 for being late, and they need that to feed their family?
+Why would someone return books to the library if they were going to have to pay £20, and they need that to feed their family?
 It's more likely they'll stop using the library.

 ## Research on fines